LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `deterministic(Goal, Deterministic)` - reified version of the
 `deterministic/1` predicate

-The `assertion/2` predicate is used in the code generated for the `test/2-3` dialects.
-But can also be used in the body of tests where using two or more assertions is convenient or in the body of tests written using the `test/1`, `succeeds/1`, and `deterministic/1` dialects to help differentiate between the test goal and checking the test goal results and to provide more informative test failure messages.
-When the assertion is a call to local predicate to the tests object, you must call `assertion/2` using an implicit or explicit message instead of a using _super_ call.
-The reason is that `assertion/2` is declared as a meta-predicate and thus calls the assertion goal in the _sender_, which would be the `lgtunit` object in the case of a `^^/2` call (as it preserves both _ self_ and _sender_ and the tests are internally run by a message sent from the `lgtunit` object to the tests object).
+The `assertion/1-2` predicates can also be used in the body of tests where using two or more assertions is convenient or in the body of tests written using the `test/1`, `succeeds/1`, and `deterministic/1` dialects to help differentiate between the test goal and checking the test goal results and to provide more informative test failure messages.
+When the assertion is a call to local predicate to the tests object, you must call `assertion/1-2` using an implicit or explicit message instead of a using _super_ call.
+The reason is that the `assertion/1-2` predicates are declared as meta-predicates and thus calls the assertion goal in the _sender_, which would be the `lgtunit` object in the case of a `^^/2` call (as they preserve both _ self_ and _sender_ and the tests are internally run by a message sent from the `lgtunit` object to the tests object).

 As the `benchmark/2-3` and `deterministic/1-2` predicates are meta-predicates, turning on the `optimize` compiler flag is advised to avoid runtime compilation